GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

   - Navigate to <http://localhost:4000> (using the **WebPreview** feature of cloudshell).
   - Change the code.
 Then, use the Genkit developer UI to run the flow locally and verify the change.

-> **Hint**: As you analyze span durations, look for any step that seems unusually slow compared to the simplicity of the task it performs.

->**Hint**: Model interactions usually will take the bulk of execution time and bigger models will take longer to respond.
-How long are we spending waiting for the model and what models are we using?

 > **Note**: Changes made directly within the Genkit Developer UI (like editing model parameters for) are ephemeral for that test-run only and do not save back to your source code files, or effect the flows the use those prompts.
 Make your actual code changes in your code editor and restart the **Genkit Developer UI** and application.